Samoa Discovering: Scouting the Hidden Paradise of the Pacific Islands

 With its two main islands, Upolu and Savai’i, Samoa offers a diverse landscape shaped by volcanic activity.
 Savai’i, the largest island, boasts impressive volcanic features like Mount Silisili, which reaches 1,858 meters (6,096 feet) above sea level.
 The islands’ volcanic origins also create dramatic coastlines, lush rainforests, and underground lava tubes, attracting adventurous travelers to this natural playground.

-Volcanic Coastline On Samoa
+Volcanic Coastline on Samoa

 Volcanic Coastline – Image From Shutterstock